voelklmichael/Blog/_posts/2024-10-15-serde-trait-part3.markdown

 {% endhighlight %}

 Recall from our dotnet-digression in Part 1, that we need a runtime-reflection mechanism at some point.
-This mechanism will be covered in the next Part.
+This mechanism will be covered in the next part.
 Today, I want to finish the deserialization machine.

 First, we introduce an abstract <b>deserialization function</b>.